Portal (series): Unofficial media

+Portal: Prelude

+Portal Prelude is a 2008 single-player mod that takes place before the events of Portal.
+A remastered version using Nvidia RTX Remix was released in 2023.

 Portal Stories: Mel

-Portal Stories: Mel is a single-player mod of Portal 2 developed by Prism Studios.
+Portal Stories: Mel is a single-player mod of Portal 2 released on June 25, 2015, developed by Prism Studios.

 Portal Stories: VR

-Portal Stories: VR is a single-player virtual reality fangame of Portal 2 developed by Prism Studios.
+Portal Stories: VR is a single-player virtual reality fangame of Portal 2 released on May 16, 2016, developed by Prism Studios.

 Aperture Tag: The Paint Gun Testing Initiative

 Aperture Tag: The Paint Gun Testing Initiative is a 2014 first-person puzzle-platform video game developed by the Aperture Tag Team.

 Thinking with Time Machine

-Thinking with Time Machine is a single-player mod for Portal 2 developed by Ruslan Rybka, also known as Stridemann, and released by SignHead Studio.
+Thinking with Time Machine is a single-player mod for Portal 2 released on April 18, 2014, developed by Ruslan Rybka, also known as Stridemann, and released by SignHead Studio.

 Portal Reloaded

 Portal Reloaded is a 2021 single-player mod for Portal 2 developed by Jannis Brinkmann.

+Portal: Revolution

+Portal: Revolution is a 2024 single-player mod for Portal 2 developed by Second Face Software.
+It serves as a prequel to Portal 2.

 Mari0

-Mari0 is a fan-made video game that combines elements of the video games Super Mario Bros. and Portal.
+Mari0 is a fan-made video game released on March 3, 2012, that combines elements of the video games Super Mario Bros. and Portal.

 Portal: No Escape

 In August 2011, Dan Trachtenberg released a fan film based on the series called Portal: No Escape.
 The video would later go viral.

-During the 2013 D.I.C.E.
-Summit, Valve's Newell and film director J. J. Abrams announced plans to partner to create films on Valve's properties, including Half-Life and Portal.
-In an interview in March 2016, Abrams stated that while he has been working on many other projects since, he still has plans to direct these films in the future, with both films in the writing stage.
-In an "ask me anything" thread on Reddit in January 2017, Newell confirmed that Valve is still working on this film.